-The above statistic depicts the global production of plastics from 1950 to 2014.
-In 2008, worldwide plastics production was around 245 million metric tons.
+The above statistic depicts the global plastic production from 1950 to 2014.
+In 2008, global plastic production was around 245 million metric tons.

 Plastics are used in a wide variety of products and have displaced other materials, such as wood, metal, and glass.
 It can be formed into polyesters for use in fabrics and textiles, polyvinylidene chloride for food packaging, and polycarbonates for eyeglasses and compact discs, among thousands of other uses.
 The production of plastic requires four basic steps: the acquirement of raw material, synthesizing a basic polymer, compounding the polymer into a usable fraction, and lastly, molding or shaping the plastic.
 The production of plastic is quite energy intensive, requiring 62 to 108 mega joules of energy per kilogram based on U.S. efficiency averages.
 Producing silicon can require up to 235 mega joules per kilogram of material.